microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 [the gif]

-### Introduction of table field and how to create one

-Besides assigning value directly to a field as the value of the field.
-You can create a table field with the numbers of row and column that fit the content of your document and assign value to the table cell accordingly.
-There are two kinds of table: Fixed table and dynamic table, which suit for different scenarios.

-#### Fix table

-#### Dynamic table

 ### Assign label to field

 #### Directly click on the field in pop-up (not applicable for table labeling)

 #### Click on the field in the right label pane

-#### Assign label to a table cell

 ### Inspect and modify labels and fields

 #### Inspect text, signature, selection mark fields

-#### Inspect table fields
+#### Update a label

-#### Delete labels
+#### Delete label

 #### Rename/delete field

 #### Specify sub type of the field

+### Table field creation and table labeling

+Besides assigning value directly to a field as the value of the field.
+You can create a table field with the numbers of row and column that fit the content of your document and assign value to the table cell accordingly.
+There are two kinds of table: Fixed table and dynamic table, which suit for different scenarios.

+#### Create a fixed table

+If the table you would like to label is with fixed numbers of row and column, it is suitable to use fixed table.

+#### Create a dynamic table

 #### Modify the content of a table field

 ##### Insert and delete column/row

 ##### Rename column/row

+#### Assign label to a table cell

+#### Inspect table fields

 ##### Delete label for table cell